 Module 12: Envisioning a Compassionate Future

-Kara Cattani is a clinical professor and associate director of Counseling & Psychological Services at Brigham Young University.
+Kara Cattani is a clinical professor and director of Student Development Services at Brigham Young University.
 She divides her time between administrative work, clinical practice, training of graduate students, consulting, and clinical research.

 Derek Griner is a practicing board-certified counseling psychologist with significant CFT experience.
 His research focuses on diversity issues for which he received APA’s Division 17 award for excellence in scholarship.

 David M. Erekson is a board-certified psychologist and an associate clinical professor at Brigham Young University.
 A dedicated scientist-practitioner, he has an active clinical practice and a psychotherapy research lab.